Gowthami0901/HR_Recruiter/README.md

 - The AI system analyzes the language used in candidate communications to gauge their sentiment and engagement levels.
 - It provides additional insights into a candidate's enthusiasm and cultural fit.

+### 8. Bot Call and WhatsApp Chatbot
+Enhance candidate engagement and streamline communication using bot calls and WhatsApp chatbots.

+**How it works:**
+- The AI system can initiate bot calls to candidates to gather their interest and availability.
+- WhatsApp chatbots can send automated messages to candidates, providing updates and gathering responses.

+### 9. Automatic Update Fields in Modal
+Automatically update fields in the modal based on user interactions and data changes.

+**How it works:**
+- The AI system dynamically updates modal fields to reflect the latest information, ensuring that users always have access to the most current data.

+### 10. Generate PDF from Job Description
+Generate a PDF document from the job description for easy sharing and documentation.

+**How it works:**
+- The AI system converts the job description into a PDF format, which can be downloaded and shared.

+### 11. Handle Download Logic
+Provide a seamless experience for downloading job descriptions and other documents.

+**How it works:**
+- The AI system handles the download logic, allowing users to download documents with a single click.

+### 12. Manage Jobs
+Easily manage job descriptions, including creating, updating, and deleting job descriptions.

+**How it works:**
+- The AI system provides a user-friendly interface for managing job descriptions, including options to create new job descriptions, update existing ones, and delete outdated ones.

+### 13. Schedule Interviews with Email, Bot Call, and WhatsApp Chat
+Schedule interviews and notify candidates via email, bot call, and WhatsApp chat.

+**How it works:**
+- The AI system schedules interviews and sends notifications to candidates via email, bot call, and WhatsApp chat, ensuring that candidates are informed and engaged throughout the process.

+### 14. Add Interview Rounds
+Add and manage multiple interview rounds for a comprehensive hiring process.

+**How it works:**
+- The AI system allows users to add and manage multiple interview rounds, including specifying panel members, interview dates, and times.

+### 15. Manage Users and Members
+Admin users can manage other users and panel members, including adding, updating, and deleting user and member information.

+**How it works:**
+- Admin users can access the "Manage Users" and "Manage Members" sections to add, update, and delete user and member information.

+### 16. Email Notifications
+Send email notifications to candidates and panel members for various events such as interview scheduling and updates.

+**How it works:**
+- The AI system sends automated email notifications to candidates and panel members, keeping them informed about interview schedules and updates.

+### 17. Call Transcription and Analysis
+Transcribe and analyze call conversations with candidates to determine their interest and engagement levels.

+**How it works:**
+- The AI system transcribes call conversations and analyzes the transcripts to determine candidate interest and engagement levels.

+### 18. Real-time Status Updates
+Provide real-time status updates for candidates throughout the recruitment process.

+**How it works:**
+- The AI system provides real-time status updates for candidates, allowing HR teams to track candidate progress and engagement levels.

+### 19. Fetch and Store Call Details
+Fetch and store call details from the Bland.ai API, including transcripts and call metadata.

+**How it works:**
+- The AI system fetches call details from the Bland.ai API and stores them in the MongoDB database, including transcripts and call metadata.

+### 20. Determine Candidate Interest
+Determine candidate interest based on call transcripts and update their status accordingly.

+**How it works:**
+- The AI system analyzes call transcripts to determine candidate interest and updates their status in the database.

+### 21. Manage Interview Panels
+Add, update, and delete interview panels for different interview rounds.

+**How it works:**
+- The AI system allows users to manage interview panels, including adding, updating, and deleting panel members for different interview rounds.

+### 22. Fetch and Display Candidates
+Fetch and display candidates for a specific job description, including their status and contact information.

+**How it works:**
+- The AI system fetches and displays candidates for a specific job description, including their status and contact information.

+### 23. Update Candidate Status
+Update candidate status based on their interactions and responses.

+**How it works:**
+- The AI system updates candidate status based on their interactions and responses, including interview scheduling, completion, and offer status.

+### 24. Send WhatsApp Messages
+Send WhatsApp messages to candidates for interview scheduling and updates.

+**How it works:**
+- The AI system sends WhatsApp messages to candidates for interview scheduling and updates, using the WhatsApp API.

+### 25. Send Email Notifications to Panel Members
+Send email notifications to panel members for interview scheduling and updates.

+**How it works:**
+- The AI system sends email notifications to panel members for interview scheduling and updates, keeping them informed about interview schedules and updates.

 ## How It Works

 ### Step 1: Job Posting and Criteria Definition